15 Summer Programs in Florida for High Schoolers

 During this extremely cool four-week camp, students learn what it’s like to be a college student at Embry–Riddle Aeronautical University while exploring career paths in flight, mechanical engineering, global security, and even becoming a NASA astronaut.
 Students will cover topics like the history of space flight, propulsion theory, orbital mechanics fundamentals, Space Shuttle operations, and U.S. space policy—earning three college credits upon the completion of camp.

-The effect your participation in a summer program will have on your college admissions odds varies depending on several factors, including everything from the selectivity of the program to the value a particular college places on extracurricular activities, like summer programs.
+The effect your participation in a summer program will have on your college admissions odds varies depending on several factors, including everything from the selectivity of the program to the value a particular college places on extracurricular activities.

 In general, the four tiers of extracurricular activities provide an easy-to-understand method to gauge how colleges view your participation in summer programs.
-Top-tier activities (tiers one and two) are the most selective, impressive, and prestigious.
+Top-tier activities (Tiers 1 and 2) are the most selective, impressive, and prestigious.
 Consequently, colleges value them the most.
 The Young Scholars Program at Florida State University is a good example of a top-tier activity thanks to its stringent eligibility standards and the rigorous demands placed on its participants.

-Lower-tier activities (such as those in tiers three and four) don’t have the same influence on college admissions—they’re more common and less attention-grabbing.
+Lower-tier activities (such as those in Tiers 3 and 4) don’t have the same influence on college admissions—they’re more common and less attention-grabbing.
 That said, lower-tier activities can prove very valuable to college admissions as they demonstrate a motivation to pursue subjects you’re passionate about and help build valuable college skills, whether it’s writing, thinking, or auditioning.

 CollegeVine can help you determine the influence extracurricular activities like summer programs have on your odds of college admission.
-Our free chancing calculator uses a variety of factors including grades, test scores, and extracurriculars to estimate your chances of getting into hundreds of colleges and universities while also providing insight into how to improve your profile.
+Our free chancing calculator uses a variety of factors including grades, test scores, and extracurriculars to estimate your chances of getting into 1600+ colleges while also providing insight into how to improve your profile.